 as so many do when they wake up.

-The poet paints them into existence with his words:
+The poet paints them into existence with her words:

 “ideas are illusions, and all words are untrue.”

 And we nod our heads and sip our coffees, indeed,

 put a price to labors and words and even to thoughts